poold3/PNG-Decoder/README.md

 This decoder does not accept PNGs that implement the interlace method.

 ## Zlib
 This decoder utilizes zlib-1.3.
-The zlib file directory should be placed within the headers directory.
 Zlib is available for download at https://www.zlib.net/.
 For more information on the decompression process, see https://www.zlib.net/manual.html.

 ## Example Usage
 You can interact with the raw pixel data of a PNG by running your PNG through the following steps: